ross-alexander/dq/characters/items/items-callas.md

 ---
 # Weapons & Shields

+## Staff of the Woodland

+This oaken quarterstaff weighs 3 lbs.
+It is shod with horn, and living mistletoe winds around its shaft.
+It has a base Strike Chance of 67%, and inflicts base damage of 1 rollup d10 + 5, dealing C-Class melee damage.

+- If the wielder has Rank 5 with this weapon, they may wield it one-handed.

+- If the wielder attains Rank 10, the base damage increases to 2 rollup d10 + 5.

+- If the staff is wielded by a Druidic spellcaster, the Base Chance of all Spells and Rituals they know is increased by 10.

+Once per day, the wielder may choose one of the following effects:

+Woodland Concealment
+: The wielder may use the surrounding woodland to Hide the Tracks of a number of entities equal to their Rank in Ranger.
+This costs 1 FT per concealed entity and lasts for a number of hours equal to their Rank in Ranger.
+This concealment requires but a Pass Action.

+Tree Form
+: The wielder may assume the form of a sheltering rowan tree, 30 feet tall with a 30-foot wide canopy.
+While in this form, they may attempt to conceal others beneath their leaves with a Stealth roll.
+Detect Aura will reveal that the wielder is not an actual tree.

+Spell Surge
+: The wielder may increase the Rank of a spell by two.
+This affects its Range, Base Chance, and Damage.
+This requires a Free Act.

+### Investment Properties

+The staff is a valid target for the Investment Ritual when storing the following spells:

+- Converse with Animals
+- Converse with Plants
+- Armour of Earth
+- Enchanting Plants
+- Wall of Thorns

+A total of up to twelve spells may be stored in the staff.
+They cost the same as if invested in a scroll but are triggered as a Magical Cast Action on their wielder’s Unengaged Initiative.

+Anyone who knows the Investment Ritual and any of the listed spells may store them in the staff.

 ## Sabre of the Silent Depths

 This sabre has a pitch-black blade that seems to absorb light.
 It is